eggjs/egg-bin/README.md

   > - when same key exists in `.nycrc` and cmd instruments, nyc prefers instrument.
   > - egg-bin have some default instruments passed to nyc like `-r` and `--temp-directory`
   > - `egg-bin cov --nyc="-r teamcity -r text"`
-- `--c8-report` use c8 to report coverage not nyc, default to `false`.
 - `--c8` c8 instruments passthrough. you can use this to overwrite egg-bin's default c8 instruments and add additional ones.
   > - egg-bin have some default instruments passed to c8 like `-r` and `--temp-directory`
   > - `egg-bin cov --c8="-r teamcity -r text" --c8-report=true`
-- `--c8-report-only` no run test, only use c8 to report coverage if you have run test and set node env `NODE_V8_COVERAGE`, default to `false`.
+- `--c8-report` use c8 to report coverage not nyc, c8 uses native V8 coverage, make sure you're running Node.js >= 10.12.0, default to `false`.

 - also support all test params above.